Knife Disposal

 As knives are a huge part of our own souls and what we do, we also engage in many pratices that respect knifemaking, using and the entire lifespan and process.
 Knives used for years or even decades are filled with the thoughts of the craftspeople that made it, the love of the user that cut with it, and the ingredients they cut into.
 Due to this, we take that responsibility onto our own and hold knife memorial services upon request.

-Contact us and send your knife to us with "Knife Memorial Service" written on the package, and we will handle the rest.
+Contact us and send your knife to us with "Knife Disposal Service" written on the package, and we will handle the rest.
 A good time for this to save on shipping might be to send them at the same time you send a knife to us for sharpening.
 Or to send multiple knives at once.